jkkbuddika/kasun.portfolio/ml2/index.md

 At this point, we have handled missing values and have successfully encoded categorical variables.
 The next step of pre-processing is splitting the data set into training and test data.
 The technique, **train-test split** is used to evaluate the performance of a machine learning algorithm.
-This is an essential pre-processing steps when you are dealing with classification and regression problems.
+This is an essential pre-processing step when you are dealing with classification and regression problems.
 This is a very simple step and involves taking a data set and dividing it into two subsets: